writetome51/observable-service/README.md

 # ObservableService

 An abstract TypeScript/JavaScript class which acts as an abstraction layer between
-the class that creates an observable and the class that subscribes to that observable.
+the function that creates an observable and the class that subscribes to that observable.
-That way those 2 classes don't have to know about each other.

 <b>NOTE: This version of ObservableService is intended for use with [RxJS](https://rxjs-dev.firebaseapp.com/) 6.1.x
 and up.</b>